Last Updated on November 1, 2023 by Sorin Petroj

-If the glue is as good as the one we mentioned, then the bottle will last you a very long time.
+If the glue is as good as we mentioned, the bottle will last you a long.
 So, you will be able to assemble a table tennis racket again after a few months with the same glue.

-Always close the bottle of glue well after use so that it does not dry out.
-If you accidentally pour more glue than necessary, then just pour that amount on the next rubber.
+Close the glue bottle permanently after use, so it does not dry out.
+If you accidentally pour more glue than necessary, pour that amount on the next rubber.
 This happened to me with the first one in the video.
-The glue cannot damage the skin or the surface you are sticking to.
+The table tennis glue cannot damage the skin or the surface you are sticking to.